 The film topped the US box office on its opening weekend, yet dropped drastically in the second week, before disappearing completely from the box office top ten.
-Despite this, the film was a huge commercial success, grossing roughly $100 million.
+Despite this, The Devil Inside was a huge commercial success, grossing roughly $100 million.

 On October 30, 1989, Maria Rossi (Suzan Crowley) committed a triple murder during an exorcism performed on her.
 The Catholic Church became involved, and she has since been in a Catholic psychiatric hospital in Rome.
 The film shows a news story and police investigation showing the three members of the clergy whom she murdered.
 Her daughter, Isabella, learned of the murders from her father, who died three days after telling her.